 You'll probably want to get some form of parental control software installed, but Android has plenty of options in that regard – and of course you and your kids have access to thousands of apps, games and educational tools through the Google Play Store.
 All the well-known apps are available here.

 The spec and screen resolution isn't the best on the market but then it doesn't have to be, and you can pick up the Samsung Galaxy Tab A8 for not much more than one of the Amazon options.
 Definitely one of the best tablets for kids at the moment.

 To see how this tablet stacks up against a key rival, then check out our Amazon Fire HD 8 Kids Edition vs Samsung Galaxy Tab A8 comparison feature.

 The screen isn't the only bit of the design that impresses, because it's thin, and light, and it has some fairly decent speakers as well.
-The base model comes with 16GB of internal storage space on board, which should be enough for most kids.
-There are some parental controls built in, with lots of good alternatives on the Google Play Store too.
+There is a good amount of internal storage space on board, which should be enough for most kids, and Amazon's Alexa AI assistant is built in, too.
+There are also some decent parental controls built in.

 Given Lenovo's track record in laptops, phones, tablets and most other types of consumer electronics, you can be confident that you're getting a quality bit of kit here – and as your child grows up, this tablet will continue to be useful.